 Honestly, I can come up with multiple reasons ‘why he didn’t text back,’ and neither will make me consider that he’s cheating on me or has lost interest in me.

-On a different spectrum, this ‘doubt’ and ‘lack of communication’ indeed lead to your own personal mental issues.
+On a different spectrum, this ‘doubt’ and ‘lack of communication’ indeed lead to your own personal mental issues and self esteem.

 However, this is barely a conclusion to the ongoing debate over social media.
 Because the truth is, we cannot wholly reject the honesty behind ‘If he wanted to, he would.’